 - Corral de la Morería: It opened as a “tablao” in 1956.
-It is the city’s oldest and most renowned Flamenco restaurant.
-It is so popular that it appears in New York Times’ bestseller “1,000 Places to See Before You Die”.
+It's the city’s oldest and most renowned Flamenco restaurant.
+It's so popular that it appears in New York Times’ bestseller “1,000 Places to See Before You Die”.

 - Torres Bermejas: Spain’s most renowned Flamenco artists have performed in this “tablao”.
 The restaurant is beautifully decorated.